AnaBondiguel/babyessentials/README.md

 I used Postgreql database to create and modify data.

+I used yarn for package manager for javascript.

 I used Ruby and Rails to build the infrastructure to support the two-sided marketplace application.

-I used AWS S3 Bucket feature to storage my uplodaded images
+I used AWS S3 Bucket feature to storage my uplodaded images.

-I used Stripe and webhook for a payment system
+I used Stripe and Webhook (with Ultrahook) for a payment system.

-I allow users can use their Facebook account to log in my application
+I allow users can use their Facebook account to log in my application.

+I used Devise flexible authentication solution to manage users authentication for my app.

+I used Active Storage to facilitate uploading files to a cloud storage service - AWS S3 Bucket, and attaching those files to Active Record objects.

 # R12.
 User stories for your app
 As mums, my friends and I want to get rid of our baby items because our kids grew up.
 We don't need our bassinet, baby capsule, baby walk, baby bouncer etc. anymore, but they are still in very good condition (some baby products have never been used or used once).
 We think other parents who have newborn babies may need these baby items.
 At the same time, we also would like to purchase toddler or kid essentials from other parents, such as bunk bed, bookshelf, desk, raincoat, bike etc.  and help each other out.
 We can also recycle those baby/kid items in our community and be environmentally friendly.